 Our fair value estimates are based on either (i) actual market data or (ii) assumptions that other market participants would use in pricing an asset or liability, including estimates of risk, in the principal market of the asset or liability at a specified measurement date.
 Recognized valuation techniques employ inputs such as contractual prices, quoted market prices or rates, operating costs, discount factors and business growth rates.
 These inputs may be either readily observable, corroborated by market data or generally unobservable.
 In developing our estimates of fair value, we endeavor to utilize the best information available and apply market-based data to the highest extent possible.
-Accordingly, we utilize valuation techniques (such as the market approach) that maximize the use of observable inputs.
+Accordingly, we utilize valuation techniques (such as the market approach) that maximize the use of observable inputs and minimize the use of unobservable inputs.